Samhain: Allhallowtide

 In 609, Pope Boniface IV endorsed 13 May as a holy day commemorating all Christian martyrs.
-By 800, there is evidence that churches in Ireland, Northumbria (England) and Bavaria (Germany) were holding a feast commemorating all saints on 1 November, which became All Saints' Day.
-Alcuin of Northumbria commended his friend Arno of Salzburg, Bavaria for holding the feast on this date.
-James Frazer suggests this date was a Celtic idea (being the date of Samhain), while Ronald Hutton suggests it was a Germanic idea, writing that the Irish church commemorated all saints on 20 April.
+By 800, churches in Gaelic Ireland and Anglo-Saxon Northumbria were holding a feast commemorating all saints on 1 November, which became All Saints' Day.
+There had been much Gaelic influence on Northumbria and its church.
+James Frazer suggested this date was a Celtic idea (being the date of Samhain), while Ronald Hutton suggests it was a Germanic idea, writing that the Irish church commemorated all saints on 20 April.
 Some manuscripts of the Irish Martyrology of Tallaght and Martyrology of Óengus, which date to this time, have a commemoration of all saints "of Europe" on 20 April, but a commemoration of all saints of the world on 1 November.
-It is suggested that Alcuin, a member of Charlemagne's court, introduced the 1 November date of All Saints in the Frankish Empire.
-In 835, the 1 November date was officially adopted in the Frankish Empire.
-In the 11th century, 2 November became established as All Souls' Day.
+In 835, the Frankish Empire officially adopted 1 November as the date of All Saints' Day.
+This may have been influenced by Alcuin of Northumbria, who was a member of Charlemagne's court, or it may have been promoted by the Irish clerics and scholars who were also members of the Frankish court.
+The new date was eventually adopted by the rest of the Western Church, and in the 11th century, 2 November became established as All Souls' Day.
 This created the three-day observance known as Allhallowtide: All Hallows' Eve (31 October), All Hallows' Day (1 November), and All Souls' Day (2 November).

-It is widely believed that many of the modern secular customs of All Hallows' Eve (Halloween) were influenced by the festival of Samhain.
-Other scholars argue that Samhain's influence has been exaggerated, and that All Hallows' also influenced Samhain itself.
+It is suggested that many of the modern secular customs of All Hallows' Eve (Halloween) were influenced by the festival of Samhain.
+Other scholars argue that Samhain's influence has been exaggerated and that All Hallows' also influenced Samhain itself.

-Most American Halloween traditions were brought over by Irish and Scottish immigrants in the 19th century.
+Most North American Halloween traditions were brought over by Irish and Scottish immigrants in the 19th century.
 Then, through American influence, these Halloween traditions spread to many other countries by the late 20th century.

-Neopaganism
+Modern paganism

-Samhain and Samhain-based festivals are held by some Neopagans.
-As there are many kinds of Neopaganism, their Samhain celebrations can be very different despite the shared name.
+Some modern pagans hold Samhain and Samhain-inspired festivals.
+As there are many kinds of Neopaganism, their Samhain celebrations can be very different.
 Some try to emulate the historic festival as much as possible.
-Other Neopagans base their celebrations on sundry unrelated sources, Gaelic culture being only one of the sources.
-Folklorist Jenny Butler describes how Irish pagans pick some elements of historic Samhain celebrations and meld them with references to the Celtic past, making a new festival of Samhain that is inimitably part of neo-pagan culture.
+Others base their celebrations on sundry unrelated sources, with Gaelic culture only one of them.
+Folklorist Jenny Butler describes how Irish pagans pick some elements of historic Samhain celebrations and meld them with references to the Celtic past, making a new festival of Samhain that is uniquely part of neopagan culture.

 Neopagans usually celebrate Samhain on 31 October–1 November in the Northern Hemisphere and 30 April–1 May in the Southern Hemisphere, beginning and ending at sundown.
 Some Neopagans celebrate it at the astronomical midpoint between the autumnal equinox and winter solstice (or the full moon nearest this point), which is usually around 6 or 7 November in the Northern hemisphere.